 Can I Make A Claim Against A Previous Employer?

 Even if you are no longer employed by the company you believe caused your loss of hearing, it may still be possible to file an industrial deafness claim against them.
 However, it takes time to gather all the necessary information and documentary evidence you will need to file a compelling case.
-Time is of the essence and the sooner you get started, the better your chances are likely to be of getting the compensation you deserve.
+Time is of the essence, and the sooner you get started, the better your chances are likely to be of getting the compensation you deserve.

 Starting The Industrial Deafness Claims Process